Salesforce App Limits Cheatsheet

 query to return less data Bulk

-batch sizes are not used for bulk
+batch sizes arent used for bulk

 queries